Why eating vegetables is important for children

 - Serve vegetable sticks with dip, natural yoghurt, cheese or wholemeal pita bread.

-6. Go for variety, taste and fun
+Tip 6: go for vegetable variety, taste and fun

 Try to choose vegies of different shapes, colours, textures and tastes – the more variety there is, the more likely it is your child will find something that he’s interested in eating.
 If you serve new vegetables with food your child enjoys, the entire focus of the meal isn’t on new vegetables.